2020 National Championship Game: Date, time, TV channel for the College Football Playoff | NCAA.com

 It's the sixth season of the College Football Playoff.
-This season's game will crown one of LSU, Clemson, Ohio State or Oklahoma win the 2020 National Championship Game.
+LSU will play Clemson in the 2020 National Championship Game.
 Below, you can get the date, time and TV channel for the title game.

 Last season, Clemson routed Alabama 44-16 to win its second CFP national championship and third national title overall in program history.
-The CFP team will be the winners of LSU vs. Oklahoma in the Peach Bowl and Ohio State vs. Clemson in the Fiesta Bowl.
+Now Clemson is back in the title game.

 2020 National Championship Game: Date, time